DarkMage13/Dotfiles/README.md

 # Dotfiles
-Obviously, my dotfiles for archlinux
+Obviously, my dotfiles for archlinux.
+Still working on it so yep, it's bad.